 On receipt of the SAE Report, UCL CTC will check for legibility, completeness, accuracy and consistency.
-Expectedness will be evaluated, to determine whether or not the case qualifies for expedited reporting, using the list of expected adverse events in the list of expected adverse events for the CODOX-M/IVAC regimen in appendix 9, the current SmPCs for Rituximab, cyclophosphamide, vincristine, doxorubicin, cytarabine, methotrexate, etoposide and ifosfamide.
+Expectedness will be evaluated, to determine whether or not the case qualifies for expedited reporting, using the list of expected adverse events for the CODOX-M/IVAC regimen in appendix 9, and the current SPCs for Rituximab, cyclophosphamide, vincristine, doxorubicin, cytarabine, methotrexate, etoposide, ifosfamide and Neulasta®.